Table of contents

 Recently, a bridge between IRC channel and Matrix room has been created; this should bring a solution to this problem.
 Indeed, this is the Matrix instance which connects to IRC in that case for all participants.

 Mailing lists are a set of discussion by email.
 The list has an email address to which you can send message that are then delivered to all its subscribers (yourself included).
-Some mailing lists offers many configuration options, like grouped distribution; but this is no longer the case now2.

 In order to send or receive messages from the list, you absolutely must be subscribed to it.
 The process is explained on list page itself and below on this page.